Paolo Ruffini: Career

 When only 23 years of age, Ruffini was elected Professor of Mathematics at the University of Modena.
 In 1780, he was elected a member of the National Academy of Sciences, the so-called "Society of the Forty".
 A conservative Catholic, Ruffini lost his position at the University during the French invasion of Italy because he would not take the oath of allegiance to the new government.
 Barred from teaching, he devoted himself to medicine and mathematical research.

 In 1799, he published a revolutionary and highly controversial theory of equations claiming that quintics could not be solved by radicals, as leading mathematicians had believed at the time.
-Ruffini had to invent group theory in his work to create his theorems and was the first to introduce the notion of the order of an element, conjugacy, the cycle decomposition of elements of permutation groups, and the notions of primitive and imprimitive.
+Ruffini was the first to introduce the notion of the order of an element, conjugacy, the cycle decomposition of elements of permutation groups, and the notions of primitive and imprimitive.

 Like other great minds, ahead of their time, his mathematical contemporaries could not accept his revolutionary idea that a polynomial could not be solved in radicals.
 Niels Henrik Abel is sometimes incorrectly credited with Ruffini's ideas, since Ruffini was dismissed by peers who did not accept his theories into the mainstream mathematics of the time.
 Lagrange, while finding Ruffini's work impressive, hesitated to accept such a revolutionary concept.
 The first mathematician who recognised the importance of Ruffini's work was Augustin Cauchy, who generalised some of his results from 1813 to 1815.
 Ruffini's work became widely recognized at the end of the nineteenth century, thanks to contributions by scholars like Burkhardt and Pierpont.